 Aichi prefecture is the dynamic capital of Japanese industrialization.

-Located in central Chubu, Aichi has long flourished as an important center of trade and manufacturing in Japan.
+Located east of Kyoto in central Chubu, Aichi has long flourished as an important center of trade and manufacturing in Japan.
 It generates more revenue from its industrial shipments than any other prefecture.
-Aichi is also home to the automobile giant Toyota – so powerful they named a town after it.
+Aichi is also home to the automobile giant Toyota, which is so powerful they named a town after it.

-From pottery to textiles to cars and airplanes, it’s likely that it was Made in Aichi.
+From pottery to textiles to cars and airplanes, it was probably Made in Aichi.

-Inuyama (Dog Mountain) is a popular day trip from Nagoya.
-The gorgeous Kiso river flows through a picturesque town with one of Japan’s oldest surviving wooden castles and a cheeky fertility shrine or two.
-Nearby is the Meiji Mura, an open-air architectural museum with more than 60 buildings from the Meiji period on display.
+Nearby Inuyama is a popular day trip from Nagoya.
+The gorgeous Kiso river flows through a picturesque town with one of Japan’s oldest surviving wooden castles.
+Inuyama is home to Meiji Mura, an open-air architectural museum with more than 60 buildings from the Meiji period on display.

-Aichi prefecture is famous for its historic hatcho miso, a soybean miso unique to Aichi that has been produced (though hopefully not fermented) for thousands of years.
+Wondering what to eat?
+Aichi Prefecture is famous for its historic hatcho miso, a red-colored miso unique to the prefecture that has been produced (though hopefully not fermented) for thousands of years.
 Try it on chicken wings, pork cutlets, and more.

 Plan your trip to Aichi with the links below!